nagydani/seedling/seed/README.md

  * `0<>` (pronounced *"zero-unequal"*) succeeds for
    non-zero.
  * `nonempty` succeeds for non-empty strings.
- * `ddigit` succeeds for ascii codes of decimal digits.
+ * `ddigit` succeeds for ASCII codes of decimal digits.
- * `upper` succeeds for ascii codes of upper-case letters.
+ * `upper` succeeds for ASCII codes of upper-case letters.
- * `lower` succeeds for ascii codes of lower-case. letters * `letter` succeeds for ascii codes of letters.
+ * `lower` succeeds for ASCII codes of lower-case. letters * `letter` succeeds for ASCII codes of letters.
- * `alphanum` succeeds for ascii codes of letters or decimal digits.
+ * `alphanum` succeeds for ASCII codes of letters or decimal digits.
- * `printable` succeeds for ascii codes in the range between `!` and `~` (inclusive).
+ * `printable` succeeds for ASCII codes in the range between `!` and `~` (inclusive).

 ### Mappers